-Significant subsidiaries: Country 2013 % 2012 % Assetinsure Pty Limited Assetsecure Pty Limited Australia 100 100 Australia - 100
+Significant subsidiaries: Country 2014 % 2013 %

+Assetinsure Pty Limited Australia 100 100

+Assetsecure Pty Limited Australia - -

-\ Refer Note 38
+^{} Refer Note 38

-On 21 August 2013, Assetinsure Pty Limited extended the term of its \$350,000 (2012: \$350,000) loan provided to Assetsecure Pty Limited for a further 6 month period.
+On 21 August 2013, Assetinsure Pty Limited extended the term of its \$350,000 (2013: \$350,000) loan provided to Assetsecure Pty Limited for a further 6 month period.
 The loan accrues interest at 7.0% per annum.
 Per the Deed of Subordination entered into in 2012 the Company's right to repayment is subordinated to the rights of any of Assetsecure Pty Limited's unsecured creditors.
 On 21 August 2013 Assetinsure Pty Limited entered into an additional Deed of Subordination with Challenger Specialised Finance Pty Limited in relation to the loan.
 Under this deed the loan cannot be repaid unless Assetsecure Pty Limited has net tangible assets of at least \$1.1m.
+No repayments were made during 2014.

 On 21 August 2013 the Company also entered into a Deed of Subordination with Challenger Specialised Finance Pty Limited.
-Under this deed \$259,000 included in receivables due from Assetsecure Pty Limited cannot be repaid unless Assetsecure Pty Limited has net tangible assets of at least \$1.1m
+Under this deed \$259,000 included in receivables due from Assetsecure Pty Limited cannot be repaid unless Assetsecure Pty Limited has net tangible assets of at least \$1.1m.
+No repayments were made during 2014.